Sir Lucious Left Foot: The Son of Chico Dusty: Background

-In 2004, the hip hop duo OutKast's original record label Arista Records was restructured under the Jive label group, which released in the duo's sixth album Idlewild (2006).
+In 2004, the hip hop duo OutKast's original record label Arista Records was restructured under the Jive label group, which released the duo's sixth album Idlewild (2006).
 Accompanied by their musical film of the same name, the project was met with a lukewarm reception from critics and audiences.
 Amid break-up rumors, Big Boi and André 3000 announced their hiatus as a duo and plans for solo career work.

 During their hiatus, Big Boi and André 3000 were pressured by Jive to produce an OutKast album instead of focusing on their solo work.
 Unlike their fifth album Speakerboxxx/The Love Below, which included a solo album by each member, Big Boi and André 3000 planned to have each of their solo albums sold separately, while intending to continue work as a duo after the solo projects would be released.
 Before working on his debut solo album, Big Boi was managing his Purple Ribbon imprint label and performing several acting roles, including a supporting role as a drug dealer in the well-received, coming-of-age film ATL (2006) and the lead role as a rap mogul in the critically panned comedy film Who's Your Caddy?
 (2007).
 In an interview with Vibe, he said that due to the Writers' Strike at the time his further work in film would be on hold and expressed plans for new music.

 After being approached by artistic director John McFall in 2007, Big Boi collaborated with the Atlanta Ballet company on a production entitled big.
 As creative director, Big Boi recruited bandmembers, developed a story line, and worked with choreographer Lauri Stallings to put the project together.
 The production received good buzz and ran for six performances in April 2010 at the Fox Theatre in Atlanta.
 It featured him in a starring role as himself, a live band of musicians from the Purple Ribbon label, performances by Sleepy Brown and Janelle Monáe, and syncopated dance sequences set to OutKast hits and tracks intended for Big Boi's solo album.